serverwentdown/dns64/README.md

 ## Installation

 See [CoreDNS Documentation](https://coredns.io/2017/07/25/compile-time-enabling-or-disabling-plugins/) for more information on how to include this plugin.
+A (DNS64 example)[https://github.com/serverwentdown/dns64-build] is available too.

 Here's the summary:

 ```
 package main